Meet Carolina Alumni

 Inés’ comments: “The department of political science at UNC Chapel Hill is unique in the way it combines ambitious scholarship with collegiality.
 The environment among graduate students and between graduate students and faculty was friendly and engaging.
 To me, it proved to be the perfect combination of critique and encouragement that I needed to become a productive scholar who enjoys the task of research.

-Bruce Desmarais (Ph.D., 2010, assistant professor, University of Massachusetts Amherst).
+Bruce Desmarais (Ph.D., 2010, associate professor, Pennsylvania State University).
 Bruce’s primary areas of research include political methodology, computational social science and American politics.
 In his work, Bruce focuses on precisely identifying the complex ways in which political actors and institutions are interdependent, and developing quantitative methods capable of illuminating these dependencies.
 Most of his research is cast in the framework of political network analysis.
 Substantive applications of network analysis include international conflict, defense alliances, interstate terrorism, and legislative collaboration.
 Recently, Bruce has been working on the analysis of government information management and communication networks.